Meet our team

 The Equine Therapy Centre is overseen by Dr Kathryn Nankervis B.Sc.
 M.Sc.
 CVPM.
 Kathryn studied Physiological Sciences at Newcastle University and Equine Science at Aberystwyth University.

-Kerry-Anne Bourne Assistant Manager Kerry Anne was appointed Assistant Manager in June 2014 and is in charge of running our yard of in-patient horses and managing our student volunteer population.
+Kerry-Anne was appointed Manager in May 2016 and is in charge of running our yard of in-patient horses and managing our student volunteer population.

 Jess joined the team in May 2016, having worked with us while completing her MRes in Equestrian Performance.
 Her research investigated the effect of uphill exercise on back kinematics.